How to make snowman paintings with glue, beads and watercolors. This winter art project is easy and beautiful.

 - Watercolor paints (either in a palette or liquid watercolors if you have them)

 - Salt (optional)

-Note :: Toddlers and young preschoolers will likely find it easier to squeeze the mini glue bottles.
+Note: Toddlers and young preschoolers might find it easier to squeeze the mini glue bottles.

-If your child doesn’t want to squeeze at all, you can provide a pot of glue and a paint brush and let them paint the glue on (as Daphne did).
+If your child doesn’t want to squeeze at all, you can provide a pot of glue and a paint brush and let them paint the glue on.

 Press the beads, sequins, and googly eyes into the glue to decorate the snowman, Christmas tree, snowflake, or abstract design (optional).

 Let the glue dry completely.
 Ours dried overnight but it might be more or less time for you depending on how enthusiastically or thickly the glue was applied.